New to BigCommerce?

 Once you're in, select Styles from the sidebar menu and you'll be presented with your options:

-Select the one that closest matches your vision for your store, click Save Changes, and you're good to go!
+Select the one that closest matches your vision for your store, then click Save Changes.

 The Stencil Theme Editor

 Once you've uploaded your theme and selected a style, it's time to make it your own.
 While all of your products, collections, pages, and marketing (including the slideshow) will be configured from the BigCommerce dashboard, most of the changes you make to the look and feel of your store will happen in the Stencil theme editor.
 You'll access it by navigating to Storefront Design>My Themes, and then clicking the blue Customize button under Current Theme.